 How to get a Pakistan visa in Kuala Lumpur?
 Even if we managed to hitchhike all over Iran and touring with folding bikes in Indonesia, we have tried, without success, to go to Pakistan for years.
 I still remember that morning in Kathmandu, in 2012, when someone from the buzzer at the Pakistan Embassy told me with a metallic distortion in the voice that “if you are not a resident of Nepal, I am sorry, we cannot issue you any visas”.

-MORE ADVENTURE – A 5-Day Cycle Touring Itinerary from Kuala Lumpur to Penang
+MORE ADVENTURE IN MALAYSIA– A 5-Day Cycle Touring Itinerary from Kuala Lumpur to Penang

-How to get Pakistan Tourist Visa in Kuala Lumpur
+How to get a Pakistan Tourist Visa in Kuala Lumpur

 I scoured the net for information and could not find much besides a list of required documents published on the website of the High Commission of Pakistan in Kuala Lumpur.
 For tourism, Pakistan visa requirements for Malaysian citizens are:

 An LOI was indeed needed, together with a scan of the National Identity card of the Pakistani national who invited us.
 The embassy website also reported that, if not having an LOI, the applicant should submit a detailed itinerary, with some hotel bookings to support their stay.
 We cannot advise on the second option, as it was not our case, but we have read a report of a Malaysian woman on the Backpacking Pakistan Facebook Group who claimed she got her visa just submitting an 18 days itinerary.

 We suppose that the issue of a visa without an LOI is really subjected to a case by case basis, so, Malaysian citizens, hold your horses, pay a visit to the embassy if you can, and make sure there will be no misunderstanding regarding your application.